maradens/apachecloudstack/README.md

 ```

 **6. Configure NFS Server**
 Modify the NFS configuration to set specific ports for RPC services.
-This can be done by editing the files directly or by appending the provided commands.
+This can be done by editing the files (`nfs-kernel-server`,`nfs-common`,`quota`) directly or by appending the provided commands.

 ```bash
 echo 'RPCMOUNTDOPTS="-p 892 --manage-gids"' >> /etc/default/nfs-kernel-server